 Another key component in hardness testing technology is the Optic or vision system.
 Optics are often the root cause of limitations in the hardness testing field.
 INNOVATEST Engineers have developed the most advanced optical imaging systems for Vickers, Brinell or Universal machines, but for less demanding markets we do offer highly advanced analogue and electronic microscopes to address these limitations.

-Located in the south of the Netherlands, close to the technical universities (TU) of Aachen, Eindhoven and the Zuyd University of Applied Sciences.
-It’s here where new designs, new technologies and state-of-the-art firmware and video indent measuring systems for hardness testing machines find their roots.
+Located in the south of the Netherlands, close to the technical universities (TU) of Aachen, Eindhoven and the Zuyd University of Applied Sciences, the INNOVATEST R&D Center of Excellence is where new designs, new technologies and state-of-the-art firmware and video indent measuring systems for hardness testing machines find their roots.

-3 or 4 disciplines come together in most hardness testing instruments.
-A team of mechanical, electronic, optic and software specialists are working continuously to develop new products that simplify hardness testing procedures or make an even better fit to user requirements.
+Multiple disciplines come together to develop the innovative hardness testing instruments we are known for.
+A dedicated team of mechanical, electronic, optical and software specialists solely focuses on developing new products that simplify hardness testing procedures or offer a better fit to user requirements.

-The INNOVATECH R&D team develops and designs its own hardware and firmware applications.
-All technology used in the NEXUS and NEMESIS series are products of the masters in our R&D facilities, while all electronic boards and high tech components are manufactured in The Netherlands or world wide, by top class sub contractors.
+The INNOVATECH R&D team develops and designs its own hardware and firmware technology.
+All technology used in the NEXUS and NEMESIS series are developed by the engineers in our R&D facilities, while all electronic boards and high-tech components are manufactured in the Netherlands or worldwide by top-class subcontractors.
+Load cells used in the production of INNOVATEST Hardness testers are manufactured in the Netherlands.

-INNOVATECH develops innovating technology for hardness testing systems.
-The R&D team also focuses on customized solutions, allowing the user to specify a hardness tester that fits perfectly for a particular job.
+INNOVATECH develops innovative technology for hardness testing systems.
+The R&D team also focuses on customized solutions, allowing the user to specify a hardness tester that fits perfectly for a specific customer application.

 Measuring force in mechanical constructions became important in the early days of industrialization.
 Around 1940, a Strain gauge load cell was invented.
 A load cell is a transducer (sensor) that measures force, and outputs this force as an electrical signal.
 Most load cells use a strain gauge to turn material deformation/force in to an electric signal.